-Child labour, miserable wages and chemically polluted sewage are just a few examples of it’s effects on our environment.
+Child labour, miserable wages and chemically polluted sewage are just a few examples of the effects conventional fashion production has on our environment.

-Almost everyone has heard about the problems that arise because of our insatiable lust on more and more, new and preferably cheap, clothes.
+Almost everyone has heard about the problems that arise because of our insatiable lust on more, new and preferably cheap clothes.

-Fair trade fashion – as the name obviously states – is one way to work towards a fairer textile industry, but as it is quite expensive not everyone can afford it.
+Fair trade fashion is one way to work towards a fairer textile industry, but as it is quite expensive not everyone can afford it.

-To bring “Second Hand Clothes” as a cheaper alternative closer to as many people as possible, we are trying to make old, used clothes “wearable” again with the help of i.e. silkscreen printing among other methods.
+To draw attention to “Second Hand Clothes” as a cheaper alternative, we are trying to make old, used clothes “wearable” again with the help of i.e. silkscreen printing, tiedying and other methods.

 This so called “Upcycling” might not be the perfect solution against the unfair labor conditions in the world, as we are not directly approaching the textile industry, but we think it is still better to use all the clothes that we already have, instead of producing more and more stuff under the known conditions.

-We are Elle and Felix, both friends of sustainability, nature and board sport, and would like to creatively act out all of these topics on our streetwear for you.
+We are Elle and Felix, both friends of sustainability, nature and board sports, and would like to creatively act out all of these topics on our streetwear for you.

 So, enjoy but think twice!